 To use triggers if you have upgraded to MySQL 5.5 from an older release that did not support triggers, you should upgrade your grant tables so that they contain the trigger-related privileges.
 See Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

-The following discussion describes the syntax for creating and dropping triggers, and shows some examples of how to use them.
+The following sections describe the syntax for creating and dropping triggers, show some examples of how to use them, and indicate how to obtain trigger metadata.

-For answers to some commonly asked questions regarding triggers in MySQL, see Section B.5, “MySQL 5.5 FAQ: Triggers”.
+For answers to commonly asked questions regarding triggers in MySQL, see Section A.5, “MySQL 5.5 FAQ: Triggers”.

-There are some restrictions on the use of triggers; see Section E.1, “Restrictions on Stored Programs”.
+There are some restrictions on the use of triggers; see Section 20.8, “Restrictions on Stored Programs”.